GovRight/wp-corpus-widget/README.md

 ##Quick start

 1. Download `GovRight Corpus Widgets`.
-2. Upload the 'wp-corpus-widgets' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
+2. Upload the `'wp-corpus-widgets'` directory to your `'/wp-content/plugins/'` directory, using your favorite method (ftp, sftp, scp, etc...)
 3. Activate plugin from your Plugins page.
-4. Go to "GovRight" > "Corpus Widgets" in the admin and check plugin page.
+4. Go to `"GovRight" > "Corpus Widgets"` in the admin and check plugin page.
+5. Insert the shortcode where you want to see the app.

 ## Available shortcodes
 * `[corpus-discussion]` - widget provides information about discussion(law): title, description, statistics